-It is true, that, in the plan I have suggested, the proportion of the contribution of each individual, with that of the benefit he may derive from it, is not computed and balanced with arithmetical precision : those Public servants who have already retired with the pension, and will have to contribute, only, upon the amount of that pension, will pay less to the fund than those who now hold high situations in the island : he who has but a small family will contribute the same as he who is encumbered with many children; while the latter will derive from the fund a greater benefit than the former.
-These objections, however, may fairly be answered, by saying : first, that, in similar establishments, an exact balance between the amount of contribution, benefits, and chances, can never perhaps be attained, secondly, that the subscription to this fund being left perfectly optional to Civil servants, every one who voluntarily engages in it considers before-hand, the benefits and disadvantages of it; and cannot afterwards justly complain of inequality or disproportion, between the individual contributions and the advantages derived from the fund.
+It is true, that, in the plan I have suggested, the proportion of the contribution of each individual, with that of the benefit he may derive from it, is not computed and balanced with arithmetical precision: those Public servants who have already retired with the pension, and will have to contribute, only, upon the amount of that pension, will pay less to the fund than who has but a small family will contribute the same as he who is encumbered with many children; while the latter will derive from the fund a greater benefit than the former.
+These objections, however, may fairly be answered, by saying: first, that, in similar establishments, an exact balance between the amount of contribution, benefits, and chances, can never perhaps be attained; secondly, that the subscription to this fund being left perfectly optional to Civil servants, every one who voluntarily engages in it considers, before-hand, the benefits and disadvantages of it; and cannot afterwards justly complain of inequality or disproportion, between the individual contributions and the advantages derived from the fund.